 5. Schwab Fundamental U.S. Large Company ETF

-The flip side of growth is value—investing in companies that the market is somehow undervaluing, based on one or more metrics, with the expectation that buyers will recognize that value and send shares higher.
+Typically on the opposite side of growth stocks are value stocks: companies that the market is somehow undervaluing, based on one or more metrics, with the expectation that buyers will recognize that value and send shares higher.

-While Schwab has a value fund similar to the aforementioned SCHG—Schwab U.S. Large-Cap Value ETF (SCHV)—a potentially better Schwab fund for the task is the Schwab Fundamental U.S. Large Company ETF (FNDX).
+Schwab has a value fund similar to the aforementioned SCHG: Schwab U.S. Large-Cap Value ETF (SCHV).
+However, I think a better Schwab fund for the task is the Schwab Fundamental U.S. Large Company ETF (FNDX).

 SCHV is similar to SCHG in that it’s a market cap-weighted group of stocks that exhibit value characteristics.
-There’s nothing wrong with that.
-But FNDX’s tracking index looks at stocks a different way: “It selects, ranks, and weights securities by fundamental measures of company size—adjusted sales, retained operating cash flow, and dividends plus buybacks—rather than market capitalization.”
+The index FNDX tracks, however, evaluates stocks differently: “It selects, ranks, and weights securities by fundamental measures of company size—adjusted sales, retained operating cash flow, and dividends plus buybacks—rather than market capitalization.”

-The resulting portfolio includes close to 740 stocks, roughly 70/30 split between large-caps and mid-caps.
-Top sectors include financial services, technology, health care, consumer discretionary, and communication services, all of which enjoy double-digit weightings at the moment.
+The resulting portfolio is 710 stocks wide.
+While 60% of assets are invested in large caps, you still get significant exposure to mid-caps (30%) and some exposure to smalls (10%).
+Top sectors include technology, financial services, health care, communication services, and industrials, all of which enjoy double-digit weightings at the moment.

 To wit, Schwab Fundamental U.S. Large Company ETF has outperformed Schwab U.S. Large-Cap Value ETF over every meaningful time frame since inception in 2013.
 Meanwhile, as I write this, FNDX’s portfolio price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), and price-to-cash flow (P/CF) are all lower than SCHV.
-That makes it one of the best (if not the best) Schwab ETFs to buy if you’re looking for a value component.
+That makes it one of the best (if not the best) Schwab ETFs to buy if you’re looking too add a value strategy to your portfolio.

 Want to learn more about FNDX?
 Check out the Schwab provider site.